Textured Skin

 Two main layers influence your skin’s texture.
 The outer layer sheds dead skin cells, while the deeper layer provides support through collagen and elastin.
 When this balance is healthy, skin feels smooth and even.

 As cell turnover slows and collagen breaks down, dead skin cells build up and support weakens.
-This leads to roughness, dehydration, and uneven texture, especially with age or barrier damage.
+This can contribute to roughness, dehydration, and uneven texture, especially with age or barrier damage.

 Common Signs of Textured Skin